Blog

 Pólya's recurrence theorem

-Posted on:Simple random walk on the integer lattice returns to the origin with probability one in 1D and 2D.
-In 3D and higher, there is a positive probability of never returning.
-The transition is exact, dimension-dependent, and reduces to convergence of a single harmonic-style series.
+Posted on:Simple random walk returns to the origin with probability one in one and two dimensions, but not in three.
+The transition reduces to the convergence of a single series.

 -